-Raw Power - The Stooges
+1. Raw Power by The Stooges

 Released on February 7th, 1973, Raw Power was The Stooges third album.
 Just as with their first two albums (1969s self titled, and 1970s Fun House), it was considered an important album in the development of punk rock.
 It also helped establish Iggy Pop as the godfather of punk.
 The album possessed a certain rawness and ferocity which was imitated by numerous punk artists that followed.

 Steve Jones of The Sex Pistols claims to have learned guitar by taking speed and by playing along to Raw Power.
 Henry Rollins of Black Flag fame (also Rollins Bands and his acclaimed spoken word performances) has a Search and Destroy tattoo (one of the songs on the album).
 Kurt Cobain has also referred to the album numerous times in his journal, referring to it has his favorite album of all time.